 The time of the moving process depends on the number of screenshots you have in your old location.

 Note: The location of the Screenshots folder will get changed to the particular account in which you are logged in.
-This is not applicable for other users of the system.
+This is not applicable to other users of the system.
 To change the location of other users, the same steps are applicable.

 How to Restore the Default Location for your Screenshots Folder in Windows 10